Lymphatus/caesium-clt/docs/USAGE.md

   Keeps EXIF metadata info during compression, if present.
 This can slightly increase the output file size.
 - `--keep-dates`
   Keeps the original last modified and last accessed date information, if possible.
+- `--strip-icc`
+  Strips all ICC profile information on JPG, regardless of `-e` flag.

 ##### Resizing